-The performance of pressurised spray systems such as spraylines can be greatly affected by wind, particularly when nozzles are used on high angle settings or at high pressures that create smaller droplet sizes.
-Strong cross winds are likely to have greatest effects.
+The performance of pressurised spray systems such as solid-set systems can be greatly affected by wind, particularly when nozzles are used on high angle settings or at high pressures that create smaller droplet sizes.

 The uniformity testing should be carried out in conditions representative of those commonly experienced in the field.
 Wind speed and direction should be measured and recorded.